2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/toolbars/settings.md

 These Settings control how the Toolbar works

-1. `autoAddMore` determines if an ellipsis button is added automatically
+1. `autoAddMore` determines _where_ the ellipsis "more" button is added when the toolbar has many button-groups
 1. `hover` determines where the toolbar appears when the mouse hovers over the area
 1. `follow` tells the toolbar to follow the mouse - ideal for large content blocks
 1. `show` determines if th toolbar is always visible, or only on hover